puppetlabs/puppet-docs/source/pe/3.7/razor_reference.markdown

 ####Create a Stub Directory

-To create a stub directory in `repo-store` and load it manually, create your repo with the `no-content` property.
+To create a stub directory in `repo-store` and load it manually, create your repo with the `no_content` property.
 This is useful for ISOs that you can't extract normally, e.g. due to forward references:

     {
       "name": "fedora19",
-      "no-content": true
+      "no_content": true
       "task": "noop"
     }